-(b) As at 30 June 2020, a trade receivable of the Group amounting to RM14.81 million has been overdue.
-The Group has made allowance for impairment losses in respect of this trade receivable amounting to RM1.86 million during the financial year ended 30 June 2020.
-In view of the proposed settlement plan is still under negotiation and are uncertain as at the date of this report, we were unable to obtain sufficient appropriate audit evidence on the full recovery of this trade receivable as well as whether the allowance for impairment losses recognised during the financial year ended 30 June 2020 is adequate.
+(b) As at 30 June 2021, a trade receivable of the Group amounting to RM13.11 million has been overdue.
+The Group has made allowance for impairment losses amounting to RM1.86 million in prior year in respect of this trade receivable.
+During the financial year, the Group has made an additional allowance for impairment losses amounting to RM3.74 million.
+As at the date of this report, we were unable to obtain sufficient appropriate audit evidence on the full recovery of this trade receivable as well as whether the additional allowance for impairment losses recognised during the financial year ended 30 June 2021 is adequate.